Dolphiq/laravel-aescrypt/README.md

 * PHP > 7
 * PHP [openssl extension](http://php.net/manual/en/book.openssl.php).
 * A working OpenSSL implementation on your OS.
 OpenSSL comes pre-built with most Linux distributions and other forms of Unix such as *BSD.
 There may or may not be a working OpenSSL implementation on a Windows system depending on how your LA?P stack was built.
 I cannot offer support for installing or using ElocryptFive on systems that do not have an OpenSSL library.

-## Contributors

-This is based on the original Darren Taylor's Laravel 4 "elocrypt" package With changes from Delatbabel

 ## Installation